An investigation into magic, mysticism, occultism and religion

 True Magic is the Art and Science of knowing all things, identifying one's Higher Self with them, and using them for good only.
 By the exercise of the will and the use of the imagination, it is possible to call to our aid the positive forces of the Universe, which will obey the behests of the true Adept.
 You can find an excellent description of such Adepts in the book we mentioned earlier—The Quest of Ruru—in the form of the hero of the tale, the eponymous Ruru and his Teacher, Narada.
 To such an one there are no limits to his or her progress in the spiritual realms and all knowledge is at their disposal.
 There are safe and sane methods to improve our material circumstances, health and wellbeing, but these can only be revealed to the true and trusted Disciple of the Mysteries who has lost all selfish and base desires, and has dedicated his or her life to true service to their fellowmen and women.

-This, then, is what magic is and where it leads.
+The genuine laws of magic must forever remain a sealed book to those who have not lost the urge for personal glory or selfish gain.
 Free will is truly a terrible responsibility, but a necessary one for the growth of the Divine mind within us.
-May that holy spark within all of us become a shining beacon of light to guide our feet home, where we shall join the blazing stars that made the great journey before us and now shine in the firmament of our Father in Heaven.
+May that magical spark within all of us become a shining beacon of light to guide our weary feet home, where we shall join the blazing stars that made the great journey before us and now shine in the firmament of our Father in Heaven.